KeithBurghardt/Stack-Exchange-User-Behavior/README.md

 •	one of your answers becomes accepted: +15 ,

 •	you accept an answer written by someone else to one of your own questions: +2

-•	one of your questions or answers is voted down/not useful: −2

-•	All users start with one reputation point.

-Furthermore, due to the information being unavailable, and in some cases as a simplification, we did not do the following:

 •	a downvote on one of your questions or answers is removed: +2